 Many young Chinese people would like to escape from their stressful rhythms of life.
 It is a well-known fact that the pace of work in Chinese society is extremely rigid and, objectively, almost on the verge of human dignity.

-The majority of employment contracts in China, especially those of tech-firms, are characterized by the infamous “996 schedule”, which is an unwritten rule that provides for a standard working hours 9 am-9 pm, six days a week.
+The majority of employment contracts in China, especially those of tech firms, are characterized by the infamous “996 schedule”, which is an unwritten rule that provides for standard working hours 9 am-9 pm, six days a week.

 How does the Kuaishou Filter work?